 Industrial 3D printing has been generating a whole lot of buzz—especially the power to create multi-material parts.
 One of the less advertised features is the ability to print transparent components.
 Four rigid palettes and three flexible palettes can produce a range of clear and tinted transparent material to be used on their own or in combination with opaque colors for an impressive array of translucent shades.
 Creative freedom is high with PolyJet 3D Printing and cost is moderate.

-Exceptional see-through clarity can best be achieved with urethane casting, but the process is more labor, time and cost-intensive.
+Exceptional see-through clarity can best be achieved with urethane casting, but the process is more labor, time, and cost-intensive.
 A clear urethane cast prototype requires a master pattern with a mirror-like finish.
 Although ProtoCAM engineers have found a way to consistently achieve such a high-quality master pattern, it comes with an increase in price and lead time.
-Urethane casting is popular for optics, lenses or prototypes that require illumination, as well as medical prototypes.

 In general, the higher the level of clarity, the higher the cost.
 To ensure you’re clearly getting the right level of transparency at the best price, talk with ProtoCAM’s experienced engineers today.